-Linda Tunis Senior Housing and Event Center
+Linda Tunis Senior Housing

 The project is centrally located and is within .29 miles of a pharmacy, park—.13, church—.30, cinema—.30, Howarth Park—.41 and Safeway—.98.
 There are several medical and dental services available within close proximity to the project.
 See the attached Google Map for amenities near the site.

 The project will have a lounge for residents, a dog run, outdoor gardens and an outdoor space.

 We are trying to fund the entire project with donations from the community and foundations in order to serve fire survivors.
 We hope to start construction in March 2020.
 To date, Kaiser Permanente has supported the project with a lead gift of $1,000,000 gift, Bethlehem Foundation-$250,000, The Finley Foundation- $250,000, St. Josephs Health-$250,000, TriCounties Bank-$100,000, Rotary 5130- $50,000, Bank of the West-$5,000, Anonymous-$4,000

 951 Petaluma Blvd.
 South – River City Senior Apartments

 PEP Housing proposes to build River City Senior Apartments.
 The 1.31 acre site includes fifty-three one-bedroom units and one two-bedroom Manager’s unit.
 All residential units will be rented to low income seniors and senior veterans, ages 55 years and older.
 PEP was chosen to build Petaluma’s first ever permanent veteran housing.